viktor-vilkhovyi-staq/StaqWallet/README.md

 ### Usage

-To initiate the Wallet flow, import StaqWallet and utilize the `Appflowcoordinator` it provides.
+To initiate the Wallet flow, import StaqWallet and utilize the `AppFlowCoordinator` it provides.
 To start the flow, firstly you need to initialize user and trigger Wallet flow using `AppFlowCoordinator`:

 ```swift
 import StaqWallet